 I could see another lighthouse in the distance, this time on the cliffs which I thought might be Birling Gap, it occurred to me that the walk wasn’t that bad, however as I got closer I realised it wasn’t, it was Belle Tout Lighthouse with a cafe selling ice creams and a handy sign saying that Birling Gap was a 20 minute walk away.

 This part of the walk is really nice, the field totally opens out and although this section was certainly busier than where I had been walking before, and there were a serious decline and incline, the cliffs are on full show for the whole of this section.

-Birling Gap was soon ahead of me and I remembered that I’d seen photos of the beach in Birling Gap.
+Birling Gap was soon ahead of me.
 Until now there was no access or even a beach to access alongside where I was walking.
 From what I saw Birling Gap is the first beach with safe and easy access between there and Eastbourne.

 Birling Gap is set up for visitors, it has a cafe with indoor and outdoor seating (although a fairly limited menu of cakes, sandwiches and jacket potatoes), a visitor centre, toilets and a car park.